mehmetniyazikayi/mehmetniyazikayi.github.io/_posts/2025-18-11-qaoa-lets-goaa.md

 - ansatz conventions
 - file structures

-This repository aims to unify these into one clean workspace — a **central hub** for all my QAOA experiments, tutorials, and research notes.
+This repository aims to unify these into one clean workspace, a **central hub** for all my QAOA experiments, tutorials, and research notes.

 ---